superluminar-io/terraform-workshop/README.md

 * ✅ Set up a new Terraform project from scratch
 * ✅ Get familiar with the Terraform Language
+* ✅ Manage Terraform state using a remote backend with AWS S3
 * ✅ Learn the fundamentals of module composition
-* ✅ Deploy multiple environments with different configurations (e.g. staging and prod)
+* ✅ Deploy multiple environments (e.g. staging and prod)
-* ✅ Manage Terraform remote states using AWS S3
+* ✅ Implement a feature flag and learn more about parameterization

 ## 👾 Prerequisites